Nimrod-F/restaurant-reservation/README.md

-# Restaurant reservation app.
-# Developed by BrainArchy
+# Restaurant reservation app by BrainArchy